Role of Salutogenic Design, Evidence Based Design & the Anthropocene in Healthy Building — Wellness Design Consultants

 In summary, while the term “salutogenesis” may not be explicitly used in the WELL Building Standard, the principles and features of the standard clearly align with the salutogenic approach by prioritizing the creation of environments that actively promote and support the health and well-being of building occupants.

-What are the health and wellbeing principles of the WELL certification for indoor spaces?
+What are the physical and mental wellbeing principles of the WELL certification for indoor spaces?

 The WELL Building Standard is a performance-based system for measuring, certifying, and promoting features of the built environment that impact human health and well-being.